loconsta/GoodMovieWithoutMoney/index.md

 * low rating - low budget subset there are more horror.
 There are also several documentaries, but less than the other.

 <p align="justify"> We did some statistical tests on the high rating - low budget subset vs the rest of the data on the specific genres that came out.
 We used an independent t-test as there are not the same amount of movies in the different data sets that are compared.
 The documentary and war movies are significantly greater in the low budget - high rating subsets than in the rest of the data.
 For Western, we did not reach the level of significance. </p>

+We can do the same representation but with the countries instead of the genres:

+ADD IMAGE

+We can see that for :

+* high rating - low budget: there are more movies from DE, DK, ES, HK, KR than in the other subsets.
+The fraction around 0.5 so, it means that nearly the majority of movies of the whole data set are contained in this subset.
+There are also many FR, GB, JP and AU movies in this subset.
+* high rating - high: subset there are more movies from NZ.
+* low rating - high: subset there are more movies from CH.
+*vlow rating - low: subset there are more movies from RU.

+<p align="justify">It is interesting to see that in none of the subsets, the major production country of the whole data set (USA) has no peak.
+Indeed, the USA produced the majority of the movies in this data set.
+So, it means that the USA produced movies that have an average budget or rating.
+It is more non usual production countries that appeared in the subsets of low/high rating and budget.</p>

+We can see that DE, DK, ES, HK, KR has a good potential to produce cheap and good movies.

+<p align="justify"> Let's do some statistical tests of the data that is high rating - low budget vs all the rest of the data on the specific countries that came out.
+All the tested countries except JP and AU reached the level of significance. </p>

+<p align="justify"> In the subgroup high rating - low budget we can more carefully look at the attributes of the cast members, such the height, the age and the fraction of men.
+In the next figure we display the result of the cast analysis while we take into consideration the recent movies and the old movies, using 2000 as cut-off year.</p>

+ADD IMAGE

+Comparison inside the high rating - low budget (HR-LB) movies :

+* There are significantly more women actors in the new movies (fraction of men is lower).
+* It seems to have a tendency in the new movies to have older and smaller actors.

+Comparison inside the rest of the movies :

+* The actors are now significantly younger than before
+* There are significantly more female actors in the new movies (fraction of men is lower).

+Comparison between HR-LB movies and the rest of the data :

+* Before 2000, actors of HR-LB movies were significantly younger
+* After 2000, the actors are significantly smaller in the HR-LB movies than the others.

 <p align="center">